-- Regularly conduct a comprehensive evaluation of our emergency preparedness including readiness for natural disasters, active shooter and events, and threats to Information Technology (IT) security (to be added to Tech Plan).
-Develop action plan to implement recommendations from this evaluation - Ensure recommendations from internal committees or outside consultants are acted upon with efficiency, with frequent progress reports, and with project leads evaluated based on their implementation of necessary changes
+- 1. Evaluate college processes to ensure they are efficient, effective, and up-to-date - 2.
+Regularly conduct a comprehensive evaluation of our emergency preparedness including readiness for natural disasters, active shooter and events, and threats to Information Technology (IT) security (to be added to Tech Plan).
+Develop action plan to implement recommendations from this evaluation - 3.
+Ensure recommendations from internal committees or outside consultants are acted upon with efficiency, with frequent progress reports, and with project leads evaluated based on their implementation of necessary changes